JasselD/JasselNotes/Y2S2/ENEL611/Swtich Mac Address Table.md

-- Switches use destination MAC addresses to direct neto
+- Switches use destination MAC addresses to direct network communications through the switch, out the appropriate port, toward the destination
+-